rhayman/ephysiopy/docs/api/ephysiopy/io/recording/index.rst

       Load the position data

-      :param ppm (int):
+      :param ppm: pixels per metre
-      :type ppm (int): pixels per metre
+      :type ppm: int
-      :param jumpmax (int): than this and the position is interpolated over
+      :param jumpmax: max jump in pixels between positions, more than this and the position is interpolated over
-      :type jumpmax (int): max jump in pixels between positions, more
+      :type jumpmax: int